Skip to content

 Target Audience

-• Utility Executives & System Operators: Understand how Smart Water telemetry changes operational accountability across Uzbekistan’s water network.
+• Utility Executives & System Operators: Evaluate Smart Water telemetry, utility consolidation, metering, pressure management, leak detection, asset renewal, and operational accountability across Uzbekistan’s water networks.

 Report Deliverables